dukepeter/African-Regional-Lead-/README.md

 ## Conclusion

-Duke Peter’s leadership in the **SingularityNET Africa Guild** has played a crucial role in expanding AI education, research, and ethical development across the African continent.
-His work has empowered students, researchers, and tech enthusiasts to explore AI's potential while ensuring that African perspectives and Indigenous knowledge are integral to the conversation on AI ethics and sustainability.
+Working in the **SingularityNET Africa Guild** space has given me the privilege and opportunity to play a crucial role in expanding AI education, research, and ethical development across the African continent.
+My work continues to empower students, researchers, and tech enthusiasts to explore AI's potential, while also ensuring that African perspectives and Indigenous knowledge are integral to the ongoing conversation on AI ethics and sustainability.